-If you have earned a LASERS benefit, and are entitled to receive a Social Security benefit, based on your earnings or the earnings of a spouse, your Social Security benefit may be reduced.
-The reduction is because of federal laws known as the Windfall Elimination Provision and the Government Pension Offset, which are designed to offset the amount of Social Security benefits paid to those eligible to receive some other type of public pension.
+If you have earned a LASERS benefit, and are entitled to receive a Social Security benefit prior to January 2024, based on your earnings or the earnings of a spouse, your Social Security benefit may have been reduced.

+The reduction was because of federal laws known as the Windfall Elimination Provision and the Government Pension Offset, which were designed to offset the amount of Social Security benefits paid to those eligible to receive some other type of public pension.